ibm-ecosystem-engineering/SAP-watsonx-integration/README.md

 #### Model in Production
 With the model and governance in place, it can now be invoked by an application to score data (path #10).

-Prior to model training a data scientists wants to explore the data to get a feel for relationships between
+Prior to model training a data scientist wants to explore the data to get a feel for relationships between

 ==========================================================================

-## Model Templates
+## Notebooks
 The end-to-end lifecycle has been broken into smaller examples that focus on one of the watsonx products.

 ### 1. watsonx.ai
 This example demonstrates watsonx retrieving training data from SAP Datasphere, training a model in Watson Studio, and then deploying the model to SAP AI Core.

-The model trained in this example is a Watson NLP text classification model that predicts the recommended emergency handling protocols for different types of hazards materials based on information found in the bill of lading.
+The model trained in this example is a Watson NLP text classification model that predicts the recommended emergency handling protocols for different types of hazardous materials based on information found in the bill of lading.
 Details on the use case can be found [here](./1.%20watsonx.ai/README.md)

 Two Jupyter Notebooks are provided to demonstrate the complete end-to-end flow: